-Whichever version of the 1-Series you're looking at, it's quite comfortable and easy to use--provided you're not thinking about using the back seat too much.
-Laid out like 2+2s more than true four-seaters, the 1-Series Coupe and Convertible models offer plenty of comfort up front for adults, with the rear seat best left to kids.
+Whichever variant of the 1-Series you're seeking, it's quite comfortable and easy to use--provided you're not thinking about using the back seat too much.
+Laid out like 2+2s more than proper four-seaters, the 1-Series Coupe and Convertible models offer plenty of comfort up front for full-grown adults, with the rear seat best left to kids.

-The trunk itself is fairly roomy, even in convertible models, while a pass-through split-folding rear seat offers more cargo space for longer or larger items.
+The trunk itself is reasonably roomy, even in convertibled, while a pass-through split-folding rear seat offers more cargo space for longer or larger items.

-Considering that the 1-Series is the low-priced entry point into BMW's lineup, its interior materials are quite impressive and build quality is strong.
-They're not quite up to the standards of the latest 3-Series and 5-Series in most respects.
+Considering that the BMW 1-Series is the low-priced entry point into BMW's lineup, its interior materials are quite impressive and build quality is strong.
+They're not quite up to the standards of the latest 3-Series and 5-Series models in most respects.
 The one thing that's noticeable is that trims and plastics are slightly lower-grade.
-Cabin noise is low, with wind and road noise well-controlled, even in the convertible--so that stands as a big benefit over a number of other performance cars.
+Cabin noise is commendably low, with wind and road rumble well-controlled, even in the convertible--so that stands as a big benefit over a number of other performance cars.